 Now might be a good time to dust off that metal detector you got for your Birthday (how many years ago?
 Ha!).
 If you were not that fortunate, don’t worry.
-For under $75, you can pick up a decent metal detector for a reasonable price if you keep your eyes open.
+You can pick up a decent metal detector for a reasonable price if you keep your eyes open.

 Metal detecting is a fun hobby where the more you participate, the luckier you’ll get.
 Want to get serious about it?
 Join a club.
 Find other enthusiasts.
 And make sure you keep a journal of your successes.
 Check out the Kellyco Detectors site.
 There, you’ll find a treasure trove of community and detecting how-tos, where to hunt, forums, and just plain free-money fun for metal detectors.
 Make sure you don’t miss 25 Best Metal Detecting Sites.